cms-sw/cmssw/DataFormats/Portable/README.md

 To avoid confusion and ODR-violations, the `PortableDeviceCollection<T, TDev>` template cannot be used with the `Host` device type.
 Specialisations of this template are transient and cannot be persisted.

+The member function `void deepCopy(TDescriptor const& src, TQueue& queue)` copies the content of all scalars and columns from a
+`Descriptor` or `ConstDescriptor` object (pointing to data in host/device memory and potentially to multiple buffers) into the `PortableHostCollection` contigous buffer.
+This method should be used for host to device or device to device data transfer.

 ### `ALPAKA_ACCELERATOR_NAMESPACE::PortableCollection<T>`